pebritiyo/static-pages/README.md

 # WebPlatform Docs

-This is the (no so) static pages hosting content that do not need a CMS.
+This is the (not so) static pages hosting content that do not need a CMS.

 Fork, and contribute!

-(Test)